World In Paris

-Visit the Gardens of Versailles
+Visit the Gardens at Versailles

-The Gardens of Versailles are a key component of the Royal Residence of Versailles.
-Arguably one of the most beautiful gardens in Ile-de-France (and the world!), the Versailles Gardens are the perfect getaway from the hustle and bustle of Paris.
+The Gardens of Versailles are a key component of Château de Versailles.
+Arguably one of the most beautiful gardens in Ile-de-France (and the world!), the Gardens at Versailles are the perfect getaway from the hustle and bustle of Paris.

-In this post, we tell you all about the Versailles Gardens: what to see and do, the history, and the Versailles Garden shows.
+In this post, we tell you all about the Versailles Gardens: what to see and do, the history and the Versailles Garden shows.
 There’s also a Versailles map to help you pinpoint all the must-see spots.

 Visit Versailles Gardens